yahya-kq/Power-BI-Dashbords/README.md

 >*(SCA)<img width="1280" height="720" alt="1" src="https://github.com/user-attachments/assets/ecf836cc-0455-4c35-974b-f1bd27044870" />

-🤝 Contributions
+## 🤝 Contributions

 Have ideas for new dashboards or improvements?
 You're welcome to open an issue or submit a pull request.
 Let's grow this portfolio together.

-📬 Contact
+## 📬 Contact

-For collaboration, feedback, or freelance Power BI work:
+For collaboration,

 📧 yahyaqureshi012@gmail.com

-🔗 LinkedIn Profile www.linkedin.com/in/yahya-qureshi012
+LinkedIn Profile : www.linkedin.com/in/yahya-qureshi012

 ## If you like what you see, please give this repo a ⭐ and share it with others!